Erfangholiz/Sudoku-Solver/README.md

 # Sudoku-Solver
-This code solves a sudoku puzzle using a backtracking algorithm.
+This code can solve a sudoku puzzle using a backtracking algorithm.
 I didn't have the energy to write comments in this one.